Regular semisimple Hessenberg varieties with cohomology rings generated in degree two: Introduction

 The chromatic symmetric functions and LLT polynomials associated with $h$ of the form \eqref{eq:h} are studied from the viewpoint of combinatorics in \cite{da-wi, hu-na-yo}, and when $a=1$ or $b=n$, the corresponding Hessenberg functions

 are called lollipops in those papers, so the Hessenberg function of the form \eqref{eq:h} may be called a double lollipop.

 The paper is organized as follows.
 In Section 2, we review GKM theory to compute the equivariant cohomology of $X(h)$.
 We prove the ``only if'' part in Theorem \ref{thm:main1} in Section 3.
 Indeed, we consider a Morse-Bott function $f_h$ on $X(h)$, where the inverse image of the minimum or maximum value of $f_h$ is a regular semisimple Hessenberg variety $X(h')$ with $h'$ of size one less than that of $h$.
 Then a property of the Morse-Bott function $f_h$ shows the surjectivity of the restriction map $H^*(X(h);\Q)\to H^*(X(h');\Q)$, and this enables us to use an inductive argument to prove the ``only if'' part.
-In Section 4, we prove the ``if'' part in Theorem \ref{thm:main1} by applying the method developed in \cite{AHM, fu-is-ma} together with the explicit generators of $H^2(X(h))$ obtained in our previous work \cite{AMS1}.
+In Section 4, we prove the ``if'' part in Theorem \ref{thm:main1} by showing that $X(h)$ is the total space of a fiber bundle over a compact smooth toric variety with a product of flag varieties as the fiber when $h$ is of the form \eqref{eq:h}.
+Since the cohomology rings of the base space and the fiber are both generated in degree two, so is the cohomology ring of $X(h)$.